 6 Practical Uses for a Microservices Architecture

-- Solutions requiring real time processing – A publish-subscribe framework sits at the core of a microservices architecture.
-This framework enables data processing in real time, which is essential to the delivering immediate output and insights for applications such as electronic banking, customer service systems, radar systems, and data streaming.
+Solutions requiring real-time processing – A publish-subscribe framework sits at the core of a microservices architecture.
+This framework enables data processing in real-time, which is essential to delivering immediate output and insights for applications such as electronic banking, customer service systems, radar systems, and data streaming.

-- RAM or CPU intensive parts of an application – Examples of these kinds of services include natural language processing pipelines, large geographical indexes or dictionaries, and trained models.
+RAM or CPU-intensive parts of an application – Examples of these kinds of services include natural language processing pipelines, large geographical indexes or dictionaries, and trained models.
 Services of this nature tend to be impractical to run every time a developer starts the application they are working on.
-They may even be problematic to redeploy and restart in a production environment.
+It may even be problematic to redeploy and restart in a production environment.
 Separating them is justified if they change rarely.

 The other critical point to keep in mind when considering the use of microservices is that it doesn’t always make sense to start out a new application project with this type of architecture.
 Most new applications are relatively small in terms of overall size, and the future growth needs are not well defined enough to justify the expense and risks involved in utilizing microservices from day one.
 This is not a hard rule, but a recommended point for careful consideration as you plan your projects.